 New features for the Halo 10-Year Residential Guarantee

 In the December 2025 issue of InHouse magazine, we shared an overview of important enhancements to the Halo 10-Year Residential Guarantee.
-Since then, we’ve put the finishing touches on the features ahead of their launch on 1 April.
+Since then, we’ve put the finishing touches on the features ahead of their launch.

-This cover begins when the contract is signed and the deposit is paid, and ends when substantive works start on site.
+Deposit Cover begins when the contract is signed, and the deposit is paid.
+The cover ends when substantive work begins on site.

 Non-Completion Cover